Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Reaction rate

 \section{Reaction rate}

-The reaction rate is calculated using the narrow resonance approximation from the definition provided in \cite{iliadis_nuclear_2007}, with the total reaction rate expressed as a sum over individual resonances described by the Breit-Wigner formalism:
+The reaction rate is calculated using the narrow resonance approximation from the definition provided in \cite{iliadis_nuclear_2007}, with the total reaction rate (in cm$^3$mol$^{-1}$s$^{-1}$) expressed as a sum over individual resonances described by the Breit-Wigner formalism:

 where $\mu$ is the reduced mass in amu, $T_9$ is the temperature in GK, $E_i$ is the resonance energy in MeV, and $(\omega\gamma)_i$ is defined as the resonance strength (in MeV):